hhn-pham/hhn-pham/README.md

 -------

-Just a physics undergraduate dabbling in programming, open-source software, self-hosted and Linux.
+Just a physics undergraduate dabbling in programming, free and open-source software, self-hosted and Linux.